donia-lab/MetaBGC/MetaBGC-Development/README.md

 	9. --prop, required=True: Proportion of organisms to draw for each metagenomic sample.
 Should be between 0 and 1.
 	10. --output_directory, required=True: Directory to save results.
 	11. --base_name, required=False: Prefix of sample name (Def.='S').
-	12. --processes, required=False: Number of processes to run.
+	12. --cpu, required=False: Number of processes to run.
 Should be smaller than --samples (Def.=1).
 	13. --seed, required=False: Random seed (Def.=915).
 	```